 All classes are held in regular classrooms of the University of Salzburg.

-Fundamental Rights in Europe and the United States — two (2) units, graded
+Freedom of Expression in Europe and the United States — one (1) unit, graded

 International Dispute Resolution — one (1) unit, graded